 5. Detail the Interior

-Getting the interior in top shape is key when gifting a car.
+Quality interior detailing is key when gifting a car.
 Be sure to follow these routine steps for DIY car detailing:

-- Step 1: Make sure to check under the seats and in all the nooks and crannies to make sure it is spotless.
-Using an old toothbrush will help get into all of the spots you can’t reach with a cleaning cloth.
+- Step 1: Make sure to check under the seats and in all the nooks and crannies to make sure the interior is spotless.
+Use an old toothbrush to get into all of the spots you can’t reach with a cleaning cloth.

-- Step 3: Vacuum the interior, paying extra attention to crevices as these areas are prone to collecting crumbs, dirt and grime.
+- Step 3: Vacuum the interior, paying extra attention to crevices.
+These areas are prone to collecting crumbs, dirt, and grime.

 - Step 4: Apply UV protectant to the dash and interior trim to preserve that clean car appearance.

 - Step 5: Wash windows using a streak-free car window cleaner.
-And, if the vehicle has tinted windows, be sure to use an ammonia-free cleaner.
+If the vehicle has tinted windows, be sure to use an ammonia-free cleaner.

-- Step 6: Make sure to double-check door jams for excess moisture and dirt underneath the door panels because over time, too much moisture can cause your door sills to rust prematurely.
+- Step 6: Double-check door jams for excess moisture and dirt underneath the panels.
+Over time, too much moisture can cause your door sills to rust prematurely.

 Tip: Consider adding an emergency car kit, because you never know when you might pop a flat or have mechanical issues.